Volodymyr-M/docs/_tabs/ui.md

 All these views are fully functional, meaning that you can do every action available for tasks in any view, even when you use **Gantt Chart Only** view.
 Just use the ability to [select multiple items](#select-multiple-items) anywhere: in the task list or the Gantt chart, as well as the ability to open **Task Properties** by double tapping/clicking (in the list and the chart).

+## Opening MPP files

+Ingantt can open local files in Microsoft Project's MPP format (".mpp" extension).
+If you make changes to such a file, they are saved by Ingantt in a new file using XML format which can also be opened by Microsoft Project.

+> To open MPP files Ingantt sends them through a secure connection to Ingantt web service which converts them to XML format.
+Your files are not stored on the service.
+Internet connection is required.
+{: .prompt-info }

 ## Keyboard shortcuts

 > Not applicable for **Android** version.